diku-dk/futhark-ad-sc22/README.md

 an Array Language with Nested Parallelism".

-The artifact is distributed as two a Docker containers, one for running on Nvidia GPUs (CUDA) and one on AMD GPUs (ROCm).
+The artifact is distributed as two a Docker containers, one for running on NVIDIA GPUs (CUDA) and one on AMD GPUs (ROCm).
 The artifact can also be run without Docker, although there are many dependencies.
 A section below describes how to do this.

 ## Requirements
 ### Hardware
 * An x86_64 CPU.
-* A modern Nvidia GPU or AMD GPU; the benchmarks in the paper were peformed with an A100 and a 2080 Ti (on a few select benchmarks) on the Nvidia side and an MI100 on the AMD side.
+* A modern NVIDIA GPU or AMD GPU; the benchmarks in the paper were peformed with an A100 and a 2080 Ti (on a few select benchmarks) on the NVIDIA side and an MI100 on the AMD side.
 Most of the benchmarks require large amounts of video memory (up to 30 GiB).
 These benchmarks will fail on GPUs with an insufficient amount of memory; in these cases the table corresponding to the benchmark will not be